 Custodial Care or Rest Cures.
 Inpatient room and board charges in connection with a hospital stay primarily for environmental change or physical therapy.
-Custodial care, rest cures, except as specifically provided under the "Hospice Care" or "Infusion Therapy" provision of MEDICAL CARE THAT IS COVERED.
+Custodial care or rest cures, except as specifically provided under the "Hospice Care" or "Home Infusion Therapy" provisions of MEDICAL CARE THAT IS COVERED.
 Services provided by a rest home, a home for the aged, a nursing home or any similar facility.
 Services provided by a skilled nursing facility, except as specifically stated in the "Skilled Nursing Facility" provision of MEDICAL CARE THAT IS COVERED.